Developmental & Line Editing Service

 Are you ready to put the final puzzle pieces into place so you can publish your novel?

-My editing service specialties are adult mystery and suspense novels, romance, chick lit, contemporary fiction, middle grade level novels, paranormal, and young adult.
+My editing service specialties are adult mystery and suspense novels, romance, chick lit, contemporary fiction, middle grade level novels, paranormal, young adult, and creative nonfiction though I am open to other genres.
 I’ve worked with writers at all levels, from beginner to USA Today bestselling.

 I am now accepting reservations for March and beyond with a $50 deposit.